MayHarryWang/CSSR-tool/data/README.md

-The sample data was collected on 6/1, 2024.
+The sample data was collected using PocketSDR data and Septentrio Mosaic-X5.
+They were collected on 6/1, 2024.
+However,